MIS 1050 BASIC COMPUTER APPLICATIONS (3 credits)

 MIS 4110 SYSTEMS PROJECT I (3 credits)

-Students majoring in MIS apply the concepts learned in prior courses along with new knowledge about computer system analysis and design to step through the entire systems development life cycle in a team environment.
+Students majoring in MIS apply the concepts learned in prior courses along with new knowledge about computer system analysis and design.
+They will step through the entire systems development life cycle in a team environment.
 A business process will be analyzed and documented for a selected business.
 Emphasis will be placed on the overall design of a business information system using a macro perspective as well as interaction with other systems.
 The analysis of the business process and the data design will be completed within this course.

 Prerequisite: MIS 3400